lala002-brin/BRIN_ComChem_workshop/Readme_1.md

 If everything is working correctly, the status (`ST`) should display as `R`, indicating that your job is actively running on the cluster.

 ## Monitoring Output in Real-Time
-To check the real-time progress of your job, you can use the tail -f command to monitor your output file.
-For example, if your job is running a molecular dynamics simulation and writing output to a file called md_runmembrane.mcr, you can view the live updates with this command:
+To check the real-time progress of your job, you can use the `tail -f` command to monitor your output file.
+For example, if your job is running a molecular dynamics simulation and writing output to a file called `md_runmembrane.mcr`, you can view the live updates with this command:
 ```
 tail -f md_runmembrane.mcr
 ```